 For the best guacamole texture, you want slightly chunky avocado and finely chopped onion, cilantro and jalapeño.

-You can mash the avocado quickly and easily with a pastry cutter, potato masher or large serving fork.
-A regular fork will also work.
+You can mash the avocado quickly and easily with a potato masher, pastry cutter (shown below) or large serving fork.
+A regular fork will also work, but requires more effort.
 Stop mashing when the guac is still a little chunky.

 Tomato is notably missing from my recipe because mealy, watery, out-of-season pink tomatoes have no business in anything, ever.